ClarenceToh/-House-Prices-Advanced-Regression-Techniques/README.md

 Second, I did feature dimensionality reduction via Principal Component Analysis.
 Still was not better.<br />
 Ultimately, after the first iteration, the socre was 0.15006, where I was ranked 2535 out of 4524 teams, which is not impressive.<br />
 This is the preliminary model.
 I will continue to work on the regression model to improve the score.<br />

+# housing regression1.ipynb
+### Objective
+To improve the compeition score in the second iteration.

+### Main Changes
+1. Having prepared the dataset to numerize all object type data and cleaning the rest of the integer type data, there was 1000 estimators involved.
+Hence, I tuned the parameter n_estimator of the best performing model, the RandomForstRegressor, to 1000.
+The score improved from 0.15 to 0.14.
+2. Next, I decided to try XGBoost again despite it not being the best in the first iteration.
+This time I tuned the n_estimator parameter to 1000 and the score drastically improved.
+The RMSLE reduced to 0.12980 in the competition which stands as the best score so far.
+3. I was still skeptical.
+I tuned and optimised the parameters, colsample_bytree, learning_rate, subsample and max_depth.
+It generated the best test score, but the competition score was not better than 0.12980

+### Next Step
+I will implement feature extraction/ feature importance to see what features are most important.
+The hypothesis is that not all factors affect the prices of houses the same, so identifying which estimators affect the target variable the most will be kept.

+Probably some neural networks will be implemented as well.